CorentinWicht/TimeFreq/README.md

 3.TimeFreq_Figures.m (optional and still in development)
 ```

-You will find below a step by step explanation on how to run each script in MATLAB (by clicking on the `Run` button or on your keyboard's button `F5`).
+You will find below a step by step explanation on how to run each script in MATLAB (by clicking on the `▶️ Run` button or on your keyboard's button `⌨️ F5`).

 ### 1.TimeFreq_Design.m